thehale/DIY-Smartcube/README.md

 components required for the physical transmitter were demonstrated to fit within the centercap of a Gans 356 speedcube.

+## How to Use this Repository

+This repository has a LOT of information at varying levels of complexity.
+I recommend reading the contents of this repository in the following order:

+1. The [Summary Posterboard](./posterboard/posterboard.pdf) (1 page) used to explain the core concepts of the D.I.Y.
+Smartcube at an academic poster session.
+2. The [Defense Presentation](./presentation/defense_presentation.pdf) (30 slides + commentary) used to provide a detailed overview of the proposal in my Honors Thesis Defense.
+3. The [Thesis Document](./thesis/DIY-Smartcube_Hale_Spring_2022.pdf) (98 pages) containing the full proposal including requirements, designs, specifications, and examples.

 ## The Legal Stuff

 ```